webmavens/Laravel-scandocument/README.md

 ## Usage

-- Please create SNS topic in your amazon account.How to create one ?
-Please check out this [link](https://docs.aws.amazon.com/textract/latest/dg/api-async-roles.html#api-async-roles-all-topics).
+- Please create SNS topic in your amazon account.

+- How to create one ?

+* Please create IAM Role for textract.
+Follow this [link](https://docs.aws.amazon.com/textract/latest/dg/api-async-roles.html#api-async-roles-all-topics).

+* Please create SNS topic by searching SNS in your aws account.

-- Please add subscribe url to SNS topic below.
+* After creating topic, please add subscribe url to SNS topic below.

-** Note :- Please do not set up raw message delivery for callback url. **
+**Note :- Please do not set up raw message delivery for callback url.**

 ```php
 https://{YOUR_DOMAIN_NAME}/textractCallback